IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 summarize:
 * what the function does,
 * what are its inputs and outputs,
-* what are the required precondition and
+* what are the required preconditions and
 * what are the possible side effects.

 The goal is that comments provide enough information to the programmer so that